Vanguard Admiral Shares Definition and Advantages

 Find out how keeping costs low can help build your bottom line over time and how to use Vanguard Admiral shares as a tool in your investment portfolio.

-Mutual Fund Expenses and Why Keeping Costs Low Is Smart for Investors
+Why Keeping Costs Low Is Smart for Investors

 Keeping costs low with investing is a concept similar to minimizing expenses in a household budget.
 When you spend less money, you're able to keep more to yourself, thereby enabling your net worth to grow over time.
 It's the simple but time-tested rule of spend less, save more.